Betree/personal-blog/content/posts/2018-08-21--display-channel-users-count-elixir-phoenix-react-redux/index.md

 ### Implementing `Phoenix.Presence`

-The first thing you want to build this feature is to implement your own tracker:
+The first thing you want is to implement your own tracker:

 `lib/my_app_web/presence.ex`
 ```elixir